 An Example of a Beer App

 It’s worth reviewing an example of a beer app so that you can understand what you should offer.
-Untappd is a popular beer app, offers the following features:
+Untappd is a popular beer app, that offers the following features:

 - Users can rate the beers they drink on a scale of 1 to 5.

 - They can discover great beers, local bars, breweries, brewery tours, and local events, moreover, they can share them with their friends.

 - They can explore different kinds of new beers in nearby bars, and earn badges on the app.

 - Using a mapping integration, they find out what beers people are drinking in their areas.
 They can view this on a worldwide scale too.

 - App users can create lists of their favorite beers.

 - They also get alerts from pubs or bars that add their favorite beers to their lists.

 - The app has push notifications to engage users.

-Untappd is available as web, Android, and iOS apps, and the “User Interface” (UI) is an engaging one.
+Untappd is available as a web, Android, and iOS app, and the “User Interface” (UI) is an engaging one.